Research

 Defining CD and Clinico-Pathology

-Scientists at the CSTL published the first ever consensus iMCD diagnosis guidelines Link.
-Our ongoing natural history research (see ACCELERATE below) will allow us to test and improve these guidelines further.
+Scientists at the CSTL published the first ever consensus of iMCD diagnosis guidelines.
+Our ongoing natural history research (ACCELERATE) will allow us to test and improve these guidelines further.

 Etiology

 The cause of hyper-activation of the immune system in iMCD is still unknown.
 One of the main hypotheses is that an infectious agent, such as a virus or bacteria, triggers the immune system.
-In a collaboration with Robertson's Lab at Penn, scientists are studying lymph node tissue of iMCD patients in order to search for the DNA of viruses, fungi, and bacteria.
-Robertson's lab PathoChip Array is a leading technology in being able to simultaneously test for all pathogens known to infect humans.
-CSTL scientists are analyzing PathoChip data to search for potential pathogens.
+Our lab is using multiple methods to study lymph node tissue of iMCD patients in order to search for the DNA of viruses, fungi, and bacteria.

 Proteomic quantification of serum samples is allowing us to biochemically characterize the heterogeneity of iMCD and how it fits with other related diseases such as rheumatoid arthritis and Hodgkin lymphoma.
 Serum analytes may also lead to the development of algorithms that predict which patients would respond to specific treatments (such as IL-6 blockade).
 Furthermore, serum proteins may signal the hyperactivation of certain biochemical pathways and elucidate them as novel therapeutic targets.